Skip to Content

 winnow’s maxGap = 50 guarantees at most 50 samples between kept points — a minimum sampling-rate fallback that rarely fires on vibrating data but prevents the reconstruction from flat-lining through a long quiet stretch.

 Like every recipe, these parameter values are a starting point.
-Adapt K, the half-lives, the chi-squared threshold, and the Kalman variances to your own signal characteristics and storage budget before deploying.
+Adapt K, the chi-squared thresholds, and the Kalman variances to your own signal characteristics and storage budget before deploying.

 References